cloudmesh-community/sp20-516-229/chapter/ai-oracle-overview.md

 #### AI Apps for Human Resources

 In HCM apps is use for managing human resource.Oracle has inbuild addaptive intelligent inside this App which help customer to reduce time-to-hire, improve productivity and ensure compliance[@www-oc-ai-hr-sp20-516-229].
+Below is product more informations.

 <div class="smalltable">